RomainPhilippe/GettingDataProject/README.md

 The prefix 't' to denote time and the 'f' to indicate frequency domain signals.

-Most informations of the tidy data are according to three axis: X Y and Z.
+Most informations of the tidy data are according to three axis: X Y and Z. Units of columns of tidy data are meters by second.